niell-ion/derail-docs/docs/derail_setup.md

 For proper operation, the solar panel must receive direct sunlight from **10:00 AM** to **3:00 PM** without obstruction from structures, railcars, or vegetation.

+* Observe the site and ensure that the solar panel will receive sun once installed.

-* Two mounting points with **1/4"-20** threaded studs are provided for the solar panel and light.
+* Two locations witn **1/4"-20** threaded stud patterns are provided for mounting the solar panel and light assemblies.

-* The solar panel must be mounted on the stud pattern on the side that receives the most sunlight.
+* The solar panel must be mounted on the stud pattern closest to the side of the device that will receive the most sunlight.

 ---